icorncake/ansible_lab/docs/Playbook.rst

 .. centered:: playbook1.yml

-.. sidebar::  Play

 This play will log into the group [switches] and get the vlan info from each mdf1 and mdf2.
 The information will be stored in the variable *'vland'*.